14 encrypted source adapters

 Sample mode (1k rows) lets you eyeball the schema before kicking off a 200k row import.

 Adapter not on the list?
-We add new connectors on a 2-week SLA when there’s a named customer behind the request.
+We add new connectors on a 2-week SLA when there’s a named customer behind the request — drop us a line and we’ll scope it.